digipres/publications/ipres/ipres-2017/papers/semi-automated-generation-of-linked-data-from-unstructured-bibli.md

   preface and so on.
 Finally, a script creates connections from named entities to URIs which describe headings or glossaries provided online by public organizations.
 creators:
-- Yoshiga, Natsuko
+- Natsuko Yoshiga
-- Tadaki, Shin-Ichi
+- Shin-Ichi Tadaki
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:931094/download
 grand_parent: iPRES